gtonra89/Neo4j-Database/README.md

 This project is a database(Neo4j) collected of *candidates*,*constituencys*,*parties* and their *relationships* in the 2016 election of Ireland.

 ## Database
+####Constituencies
-Firstly, I created the 40 constituencies with a brief description of each constituency.
+Firstly, I created the 40 constituencies(as a Node) with a brief description of each constituency.
 Here is an example of how to create one:
 ```
 create (`nCork South-West`:Constituency {name:"Cork South-West", population:82952, seats:3, description:"The county of Cork, except the parts thereof which are comprised in the constituencies of Cork East, Cork North-Central, Cork North-West, and Cork South Central."})
 ```